 Rational Theistic Luciferianism is a spiritual practise and an occult path of self knowledge and self actualisation.
 Rational Theistic Luciferianism finds value and power in the human capacity to experience the divine and provides a rational approach to understanding the nature of that experience.
-We find value in the deities and put them to work within the mind as a living source of inspiration and psychological power, a connection to the vitality of life all around us.
+We find value and meaning in the deities within the mind as a living source of inspiration and psychological power, a connection to the vitality of life all around us.

 For the other articles on Rational Theistic Luciferianism see:

 - The Occult Mind, Neural Nets and the Call of the Gods

 - A Practise and the Cults, Black Magick, Lucifer and Moloch

 Behind Rational Theistic Luciferianism is a philosophical foundation.
 How can we attempt to understand reality safely, without going mad or being misled, given that so many contradictory and yet equally fervent answers exist and when we know our own senses can deceive us?
 Humans have been asking this question for as long as we've been able to record our questioning.